-- Economic Growth: is reflected by an outward shift of the PPF. - Changes in resource availability: people working longer hours, war - Capital stock: more capital goods produced during this period shifts the PPF outward the next period - Technology: discoveries that employ resources more efficiently - Rules of the Game: improvements in the formal and informal institutions that support the economy shift the PPF outward.
+Economic Growth: reflected by an outward shift of the PPF

+Changes in resource availability: people working longer hours, war

+Increases in the capital stock: more capital goods produced during this period shifts the PPF outward the next period

+Technological change and more know-how: discoveries that employ resources more efficiently

+Improvements in the rules of the game: improvements in the formal and informal institutions that support the economy shift the PPF outward

+© 2017 Cengage Learning.
+All Rights Reserved.
+May not be copied, scanned, or duplicated, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.